apache/beam/learning/prompts/documentation-lookup/16_advanced_pipeline_lifecycle.md

 - Test your pipeline.
 - Deploy your pipeline.

-On each iteration, you may need to go back and forth between the different steps to refine your pipeline code and to fix any bugs that you find.
+On each iteration, you may need to go back and forth between the different steps to refine your pipeline code and fix any bugs you find.

-Desiging a pipeline addresses the following questions:
+Designing a pipeline addresses the following questions:
-- Where my data is stored?
+- Where is my data stored?
 - What does your data look like?
 - What do you want to do with your data?
 - What does your output data look like, and where should it go?